PUNCH-Cyber/stoq/docs/index.rst

 Over the years, there have been several other open source solutions that have been released that have similar capabilities to stoQ.
-However, stoQ is fundamentally different in many ways when compared to many of the other solutions available.
+However, stoQ is fundamentally different in many ways when compared to other solutions available.
 Some key differences are:

     - Extremely lightweight and designed with simplicity in mind.
     - Over 40 `publicly available plugins <https://github.com/PUNCH-Cyber/stoq-plugins-public>`_.